 When you don’t get a lot of days off to travel you have to learn to maximise the little amount of time you have!
 In today’s Mini Travel Guide I share my tried and tested itinerary on how to spend 72 hours in Barcelona, Spain.
 Including cool things to see and do, where to eat and where I stayed!
 Visiting Barcelona in January or December is a great choice, the weather is comfortable and the beach doesn’t have 2 million bodies on it!

 My guilty pleasure when travelling, is ICE CREAM!
 I have no shame in admitting that I’m the pig that’ll go for the 3+ scoops every time and often have more than one a day just because I can!
-Gelato is amazing, whippy ice cream is yum, cone, tub, I’m not fussed (gotta admit though, I’m not so much of a chocolate fan!)!
-I’m always on the hunt for cool ice cream parlours, here’s a couple of the more unique ones I’ve found!
+Gelato is amazing, whippy ice cream is yum, cone, tub, I’m not fussed!
+I’m always on the hunt for cool ice cream shops, here’s a couple of the more unique ones I’ve found!